 I couldn’t fault the logic.
 SOR is simply an insurance policy and the supplier wouldn’t insure if they thought they would get bitten.

 This is partly the reason for suppliers getting into retail.
 They know that they can do a better job than a lot of retailers can.
 So shops within shops spring up and retailers become landlords with clumps of disparate merchandise and decor in their store.
-In many stores in Asia they have gone the whole hog.
-Everything just about is on consignment and the supplier not only owns the merchandise but the staff too.
+In many stores in Asia, they have gone the whole hog.
+Just about everything is on consignment, and the supplier not only owns the merchandise, but the staff too.

 Of course an alternative to this debacle is to become a trusted supplier with a replenishment agreement based on set criteria.
 The supplier then simply tops up the retailer every week/month having received sales by SKU on say a weekly basis.

 This more or less guarantees an in-stock position on all good sellers and the poor sellers can be weeded out quite quickly and replaced.
 This is not suitable for all categories of merchandise, but it is for many.